lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

-This method is almost identical than the one used in the `ForwardRenderActivity`. class in previous chapters.
+This method is almost identical than the one used in the `ForwardRenderActivity` class in previous chapters.
 We have just changed a little bit the way we set the clear values to prepare it for the next chapters when we will have more than one color attachment.
 This class also provides a method to support window resizing, in this case, besides updating the perspective matrix, we just simply call the `resize` method in the `GeometryFrameBuffer` class which recreates the attachments and the frame buffer.
 This will ensure that the output attachments will match the screen size.

 ```java
 public class GeometryRenderActivity {